kristianmandrup/seneca-async/README.md

 Development
 -----------

-Run `npm test` and start debugging... ;)
+Run `npm run lab-test` and start debugging... ;)

 http://derpturkey.com/testing-asyncawait-with-babel-and-mocha/

-At this point I have taken the liberty to move most of the tests into the `temp` folder.
+I have taken the liberty to move most of the tests into the `temp` folder.
 Make the first test pass (ie. `test/common.test.js`) then move each test one at a time into `test` folder and make each one pass before moving on.
 When all tests pass, seneca-async should be fully functional with async/await!
 Welcome to the future!!!

 The Seneca project uses [lab](https://www.npmjs.com/package/lab) as the test runner.

-`npm test` runs the `test` script as configured in `package.json`:
+`npm run lab-test` runs the `lab-test` script as configured in `package.json`:

-`"test": "./node_modules/.bin/lab -v -P test"`
+`"lab-test": "node --require ./babel-async lab-cli.js -v -P test"`

 For the tests to work, we must use `lab` as the test runner, but using babel configured to use ES7 async functions...